 A pair of characters, either lifelong partners or just met up, in which one is a ham of decent size and the other speaks in a deadpan tone.
-The juxtaposition of the two, along with each of them on their own, are a common source of comedy for the audience.
+The juxtaposition of the two, along with each of them on their own, is a common source of comedy for the audience.

-Can overlap with a few Duo Tropes
+Can overlap with a few Duo Tropes:

-- Of the Penn & Teller Duo, Penn is very loud and opinionated, while Teller is pretty much a mime.
+- Of the Penn & Teller duo, Penn is very loud and opinionated, while Teller is pretty much a mime.

 - Laurel and Hardy.
 Ollie is pretty hammy while Stan is mild-mannered.
 However, Ollie more often plays the Straight Man who attempts to approach the situation seriously, and it's Stan's tomfoolery that gets them into "a fine mess".
-This is a rare example of the Ham being the Strait Man and the Wise Guy being the Deadpan.
+This is a rare example of the Ham being the Straight Man and the Wise Guy being the Deadpan.

 - Jeff Dunham has two puppets that are frequently seen together: hyperactive Keet Peanut and the quieter José Jalapeño onna Steek.

 - Tsuji is the brash, wisecracking Ham to Marcellus's cool Deadpan.